A bit about Imogen

 What have you taken from your time here at Ashfield Healthcare Communications?

 As I reached the last few weeks of my placement, I have reflected on my time and learnings here in terms of personal and professional goals, and I am very happy to say I have achieved them whilst setting myself up for the future.
-Just by being introduced to different areas of the business and a variety of roles, opened up many opportunities and learnings for me.
+Just by being introduced to different areas of the business and a variety of roles has opened up many opportunities and learnings for me.
 A prime example of this is our monthly marketing call where best practices are shared from across the business.
 These calls have enabled me to gain a deeper understanding of all the different types of roles within our global marketing team.
 The feeling of being part of a bigger team and representing a large company has been extremely motivating and allowed me to happily reach out for help, or have the confidence to give help if needed to ensure we were all working coherently.
 From this placement, I will take away skills I did not know I had and a great expectation of what I would like my next place of work to be like.

 Whilst I am sad to be leaving, I am excited to continue my third year with a refreshed understanding of the business world.
 I will miss my team at Ashfield Healthcare Communications but I am happy that my role will be handed over into the good hands of Zoe – our next placement student.